The Loch Ness Monster, unicorns, Bigfoot, and the wage gap: One of these is a

 "The pay gap is real"- American Association Of University Women

 Perhaps back when women were running the household but not receiving earnings, it made sense for their economic worth to be determined as less.
 Now four of every ten women are the primary or sole breadwinner, and something has to change.
 Families rely on the dollars women make and inequality of their worth directly affects the men and children in those families.
-This is precisely why the gender wage gap is an issue for us all.
+Which is precisely why the gender wage gap is an issue for us all.

 The pay gap follows women until the end of their days, as they are proportionally paid less their whole lives this equates to lower retirement payouts.
 Workers earning less that their counterparts are subject to the same caps on matching by their companies, missing out on tens of thousands of dollars over the course of their careers.